nf-core/website/markdown/governance.md

 Ambassadors go above and beyond to share knowledge in a variety of ways including online via social media, blog posts and articles; or in person at conferences, workshops, and user group events.

 Community members with an interest in sharing knowledge and helping their communities can become nf-core ambassadors.
-Ambassadors are expected to regularly engage with the wider community and will be supported by the outreach team and other ambassadors, New ambassadors are welcome.
+Ambassadors are expected to regularly engage with the wider community and will be supported by the outreach team and other ambassadors.

-If you are interested in becoming an nf-core ambassador
+More information about becoming an nf-core ambassador can be found [here](https://github.com/).

 **Responsibilities**

-- Engaging with the nf-core community on Slack and other social media platforms
+- Engaging with local, national, and international Nextflow and nf-core community
 - Writing or sharing tweets, blogs, articles, and technical documentation
 - Running nf-core events such as user groups, hackathons, workshops, and more
 - Speaking about nf-core at meetings and events